microsoftarchive/iot-journey/docs/journal/00-introducing-the-journey.md

 - Authorized users need to be able to provision and deprovision individual devices.
 - The customer requires that all telemetry (the events sent from the devices) needs to be stored indefinitely.
 - The customer wants to be able submit Hive queries from time to time, so the stored telemetry needs to be "Hive friendly".
-- Autherized users need to be able to see an aggegragated recent state for a given building.
+- Authorized users need to be able to see an aggregated recent state for a given building.
 For example, what is the average temperature in Buidling 25 currently?
 - The customer also has a number of devices collecting data that they would like to feed into Fabrikams system.
 However, these devices don't speak a standard protocol.
 - While not necessarily a customer requirement, Fabrikam wants to avoid any downtime after the initial deployment.
 This includes downtime for system upgrades.
 They are interested in continuous deployment.

-The team came up with this proposed logical architecture.
+The team proposed this logical architecture.

 ![plan for the logical architecture](media/00-introducing-the-journey/logical-architecture.png)